-Appropriate \$18.6 million in 2011 Subordinated Housing Set Aside bond funds (\$9.9 million in FY 2019-20 and additional \$8.3 million in FY 2020-21) for the first two phases within Parcel Two of Brooklyn Basin Affordable Housing Development project.
-This project will produce 465 new affordable housing units.
+• Appropriate \$18.6 million in 2011 Subordinated Housing Set Aside bond funds (\$9.9 million in FY 2019-20 and additional \$8.3 million in FY 2020-21) for the first two phases within Parcel Two of Brooklyn Basin Affordable Housing Development project.
+This project will produce 465 new affordable housing units, a critical need among communities of color.

-STREET REPAIRS AND TRANSPORTATION (\$112.8 MILLION)
+STREET REPAIRS AND TRANSPORTATION (\$110.6 MILLION)